 “After researching various newsletter software, Envoke seemed to check all the boxes of its competitors and we felt provided a better overall value.
 A bonus was that it’s a Canadian owned company which put a high emphasis on following Canada’s CASL legislation”

 Examples of CASL related features are automated expiry of implied contacts, automated consent expiry reminders, supporting nine different consent statuses, a proprietary dynamic consent request option and automated detection of country based on IP address.
 You can read more about our compliance features and all CASL related functionality.

 Mailchimp is a software behemoth.
 Its target market is diverse with a strong emphasis on small businesses.

-Envoke also serves small businesses (in fact many of our small business customers have switched to Envoke from Mailchimp) but we also accommodate large organizations where deep compliance, data security and privacy are of utmost importance.
+Envoke also serves small businesses (in fact many of our small business customers have switched to Envoke from Mailchimp) but we are an especially good fit for larger, non-commercial organizations where deep compliance, data security and privacy are of utmost importance.

-A portion of Envoke’s customers are communicators not marketers.
-They include Canadian public sector organizations, higher education institutions, associations, commercial companies, healthcare, financial sector and SMBs.
+A large portion of Envoke’s customers are communicators not marketers.
+They include Canadian public sector organizations, higher education institutions, associations, commercial companies, healthcare, financial sector and regulatory bodies.
 See a sample list of our customers and industries served by us.